Experts Discuss Postbiotic Innovations in Probiotic Skinbac Technology - ExBulletin

 CDU: What are the biggest challenges in incorporating this kind of postbiotic into cosmetic formulations?

-AA: Your biggest question regarding postbiotics is whether this ingredient will work in vitro on human skin cultures, and if I have a simple cream, what will happen if I add it to my eye care or eye serum?
-I think.
-Do other active ingredients work in the same way?
+The biggest postbiotic challenge is that if this ingredient works in vitro on human skin cultures, if you have a simple cream, adding it to your eye care or eye serum along with other active ingredients will work.
+I think you mean Ingredients, does it still work the same?
 No, everyone often talks about synergy, but no one has ever shown it in humans.

 It is an aspiration because it is an expensive job.
 A commitment to ultimate, next-generation, or true efficacy is the ability to target finished products in appropriate target populations, such as those with red or acne-prone skin, or those with tanned or very pale skin. to be evaluated in comparison with a placebo.